 What Miles Count?

-- Races or training miles
+- Races and training miles

-- Running or Walking miles
+- Running and/ or Walking miles

-- Running in the pool
+- Running in a swimming pool